NamPNQ/lsp_status/README.md

 local function on_attach(client)
   -- ... other stuff

-  lsp_status.on_attach(client)
-end
+  -- define an handler for the method `$/progress` lsp_status.on_attach(client) end

 lspconfig.rust_analyzer.setup {    -- Rust
   on_attach = on_attach,
-  capabilities = lsp_status.capabilities
+  -- add the "Work Done progress" reporting to capabilities capabilities = lsp_status.capabilities
 }
 ```